RxHive/RxHive.github.io/generic/aceclofenac-500mg-paracetamol-125mg.md

 ---
 layout: minimal
+nav_exclude: true
 title: Aceclofenac 500mg + Paracetamol 125mg
 ---

 # Aceclofenac 500mg + Paracetamol 125mg

 **Generic Name:** Aceclofenac 500mg + Paracetamol 125mg  (Note: This combination is not standard in many regions.
 Aceclofenac is more commonly combined with Paracetamol in lower ratios, e.g., 100mg/325mg or 100mg/500mg.
 The 500mg/125mg ratio might be less common or even unavailable depending on your location.
 Always check with your local pharmacy or doctor for availability and appropriateness.)